 Types of Therapy

-I practice integratively, meaning I am versed in many types of therapy and will draw from several different methods in our work together.
-My foundation is in insight-oriented therapy but I believe every type of therapy has value and that a combination is the most effective.
+Integrative therapy draws from several different methods in our work together.
+The foundation is in insight-oriented therapy but every type of therapy has value and that a combination is the most effective.
 Each therapeutic orientation has its own methodology and belief system, and one or more might be a good fit for you.
 Please read the following descriptions to get a better sense of the some of the different therapeutic techniques.

 Acceptance and Commitment Therapy (ACT)